Table of Contents[Hide][Show]

 That’s it.
 You’ll get a confirmation number and an email confirming the mail hold.
 You can edit the mail hold start and end dates as needed — I have gone online to extend my hold mail end date several times when my trips were extended for one reason or another.

 You can do this up to 30 days in advance.
-So do it now and save yourself one more thing to do on the last day before your trip.
+So do it now and save yourself one more thing to think about in the days before you head off on a family vacation.

 Why should you keep a penny in the freezer?
 Because unpredictable weather, severe storms and the resulting power outages can happen while you’re off enjoying a Margarita on the beach.
 If the power comes back on, you might never know.
 And the food that was in the freezer could have thawed, gone bad and re-froze.

-If you have a penny in the freezer, you’ll know if there is a storm or power failure while you are gone that lasts long enough to thaw the food.
+If you have a penny in the freezer, you’ll know if there was a storm or power failure while you were gone that lasted long enough to thaw the food.

 How it Works